 An 18-Day Voice and Performance Residency Directed by Anna-Helena McLean with guest facilitation for the first 5-days by voice coach Pamela Prather (SUNY Purchase, Yale, NYU)

 “McLean's work as an actor trainer brings powerful transformation to students conducting them into the deepest expressive parts of themselves through intense physicality and play, ceaseless attention to ensemble, vocal release, and impulsive bravery."
 Head of Graduate Acting, DePaul University

-ACT INTERNATIONAL 2021 A THEATRE AND FARMING RETREAT GENOA, ITALY hosted by Moon Fool supported by Antonella Tarditi, directing leader of the eco-village and tourist centre in Italy Assisted by Robi Bogdanov-Schein 18-29 AUGUST APPLICATION PROCESS ENDS 29 JUNE
+ACT INTERNATIONAL 2022 A THEATRE AND FARMING RETREAT (off-grid) GENOA, ITALY Hosted by Moon Fool and the ACT Research Ensemble Supported by Antonella Tarditi, directing leader of the eco-village and tourist centre in Italy With support from Sarah Nichols, Erin Washington and Robi Bogdanov-Schein AUGUST 10th-28th 2022 APPLICATION PROCESS NOW OPEN